Kitty123567890/AI-Running-Companion/README.md

   - Text‑to‑Speech depends on your system/browser voices.

 5) Optional: OpenAI integration
 - Toggle "Use OpenAI API" and paste your API key to get LLM‑generated responses.
+The coach context includes local weather (temperature, wind, description) fetched from Open‑Meteo based on your GPS position.
 - Security note: This demo calls the OpenAI API directly from the browser, which exposes your key to anyone using the page.
 For production, proxy requests through your own backend.

 ## Tips and Data Handling
 - Pace, zones, hydration, and fueling suggestions are computed locally with a rule‑based coach.
 LLM is optional.
+- Weather, geocoding, and routing use public services from the browser: Open‑Meteo (weather), Nominatim (place search), OSRM (walking routes).
+If these are blocked or rate‑limited, the app will continue without them.
 - Your run inputs are saved in `localStorage` only.
 Use "Clear" to reset.
 - Health disclaimer: Tips are educational and not medical advice.